gebre-tech/almost_here/README.md

 ## Overview

-Almost Here is a secure, privacy-focused mobile messaging application designed to provide robust end-to-end (E2E) encryption, forward secrecy, and advanced cryptographic security using the Noise Protocol Framework.
+My project idea is a secure, privacy-focused mobile messaging application designed to provide robust end-to-end (E2E) encryption, forward secrecy, and advanced cryptographic security using the Noise Protocol Framework.
 Built for modern mobile users, it ensures secure, real-time communication with a seamless user experience.
 The backend leverages Django, PostgreSQL, Redis, and Django Channels for high-performance WebSocket-based messaging, while the frontend is developed using React Native with Expo for cross-platform compatibility.

 ## Features